 How to wash memory foam pillows

-You cannot wash memory foam pillows in a washing machine – so what are your options for cleaning them?
+Asking the question can you wash memory foam pillows?
+You cannot wash memory foam pillows in a washing machine, but there are other options for cleaning them.
 If the label doesn't advise dry cleaning only, you may be able to hand wash yours.

 1. First, remove the covers/shams/protectors and put these in the washing machine on a medium to hot wash.